buoyancy99/unsup-3d-keypoints/README.md

 }
 ```

+For questions about code, please create an issue on github.
+For questions about paper, please reach me at boyuanc@mit.edu

+## Request original data and plot curves
+I kept the all the `.csv` data files used for plotting learning curves.
+This should make it much easier for you to plot our methods and implemented baselines in your paper.
+Email me to request the data and plotting tools.

 ## Environment Setup
 If you hope to run [meta-world](https://meta-world.github.io/) experiments, make sure you have your mujoco binaries
 and valid license key in ```~/.mujoco```.
 Otherwise, you should edit the requirements.txt to remove metaworld and